Continuing Education Requirements and Guidelines

 CE Requirements for Non-Resident Licensees

-Non-resident licensees whose home jurisdiction has a mandatory continuing education requirement are exempt from the Insurance Council of BC’s Continuing Education Program requirements, provided they are meeting the requirement of their home jurisdiction and their licence is in good standing.
+Non-resident licensees whose home jurisdiction has a mandatory continuing education requirement are exempt from the Insurance Council of BC’s Continuing Education Program, provided they are meeting the requirement of their home jurisdiction and their licence is in good standing.
 Non-resident licensees* without CE requirements in their home jurisdiction are subject to the same rules and requirements as licensees who reside in BC.

-CE Guidelines (Pre-June 1, 2021)
+CE Guidelines (Pre-June 1, 2025)